HTLC

 THEORY CORNER

-One way to understand why Spiro can be used to support learning in informal making spaces is through a lens of constructionist theory (Papert, 1993).
-Spiro embodies the constructionist theory of learning that explains that learning through the creation of projects is a particularly good way for learners to form new ideas (Hooper & Freed, 2013).
-Seymour Papert’s path to forming this theory of learning grew from his lifelong fascination with gears and their ratios (Papert, 1980).
 Constructionism is both a theory of learning and a principle for designing learning environments.
 As a theory of learning, constructionism explains that through play with making spiro shapes, learners form their own mathematical ideas by making sense of the patterns within their designs.
 As a design principle, constructionism uses computational ideas as tools for learning math through making and play.
 For example, in Spiro the process of working with physical and digital tools helps learners to create their own mathematical ideas as they make their designs (See section on Where’s the Math? for more on hypotrochoid curves).
 From a constructionist perspective, it is important for teachers to support learners in forming their own questions and using the tools to further investigate designs that are interesting to them.

-Eisenberg’s thinking about the power of tools that relate the physical and digital
+Digital and Physical Fluency: The power of tools that relate the physical and digital

-Learners who create Spiro inquiries are often working through complex mathematical problems regardless of their levels of achievement or mathematical identities in school.
-Through engaged practices outside of school, young people are learning math and developing mathematical practices without also confronting individualized and racialized discourses that often circulate in math classrooms (Nasir et al., 2008; Shah & Leonardo, 2017).
-Spiro is one such engaged practice that can be used to shape mathematical experiences connected to personal, artistic, and creative endeavours, while subverting racialized discourses about mathematical ability.
-For example, Nasir et al. (2002) examined the domino play of African American young people where they developed complex mathematical strategy through joint problem solving and traditions of game play rooted in cultural histories of the African diaspora.
-Like dominoes, Spiro offers opportunities for mathematical inquiry alongside collective joy and creative expression.
+Spiro Inquiry supports a third dimension of equity by centering the diverse forms that mathematical thinking can take, especially across a variety of cultural practices.
+Spiro activities are resonant with other informal math practices that take place in family settings and outside of school.
+For example, Nasir et al. (2002) examined the domino play of African American young people where they developed complex mathematical strategy through joint problem-solving and traditions of game play rooted in cultural histories of the African diaspora.
+Like dominoes, Spiro offers opportunities for mathematical inquiry alongside collective joy and creative expression that can be culturally resonant.
 The way that young people can engage with mathematical practice outside of school can change the paradigm of what it means for young people to be mathematical.

 AUTHOR'S CORNER